galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps-yaml.md

 You can update the values in this yaml file and then create, update, or apply those updates by using the galasactl command line tool, as described in the following section.

-If you want to create a new yaml file, you must use the following example format:
+Alternatively, if you want to create a new yaml file, you can do so but you must use the following example format:

 ```